 - Income statements of the respondent for calculating monetary relief

-Partition and Inheritance Disputes:
+For Partition and Succession:

 - Death certificate of the deceased family member